vineet1cg/React-Hotel-Web/README.md

 # 🏨 Hotel Booking Website (React)
+NOTE : THE PROJECT IS YET TO BE COMPLETED
 A modern **hotel booking website UI** built using **React.js**, based on Figma designs.
 The project includes a landing page, hotel listing cards, and a hotel detail/booking page.